Best practice

 A best practice is a method or technique that has been generally accepted as superior to alternatives because it tends to produce superior results.
 Best practices are used to achieve quality as an alternative to mandatory standards.
 Best practices can be based on self-assessment or benchmarking.
 Best practice is a feature of accredited management standards such as ISO 9000 and ISO 14001.

-Some consulting firms specialize in the area of best practice and offer ready-made templates to standardize business process documentation.
-Sometimes a best practice is not applicable or is inappropriate for a particular organization's needs.
-A key strategic talent required when applying best practice to organizations is the ability to balance the unique qualities of an organization with the practices that it has in common with others.
+Some consulting firms specialize in the area of best practices and offer ready-made templates to standardize business process documentation.
+Sometimes, a best practice is not applicable or is inappropriate for a particular organization's needs.
+A key strategic talent required when applying best practices to organizations is the ability to balance the unique qualities of an organization with the practices it has in common with others.
 Good operating practice is a strategic management term.
 More specific uses of the term include good agricultural practices, good manufacturing practice, good laboratory practice, good clinical practice, and good distribution practice.